rishivgt/CEG2350-Exam2-Review/Exam2-Review.md

    ls -l
    ```
    - [x] Lists all files in the current directory, including hidden ones
-   - [ ] Lists files in a long format with detailed information
+   - [correct] Lists files in a long format with detailed information
    - [ ] Deletes all files in the current directory
    - [ ] Creates a new directory